yelicoder/rxjs-getting-started/README.md

 36. throwOperator: Obserbable.throw (new Error (".....")) when creating Observable can be handled when subscribed
 37. onErrorResumeNextOperator: this operator will enable the Observable to ignore the error and continue to emit the values.
 38. catchOperator: catch operator can catch the error, log it and continue
+39. rejectPromise: use Promise.reject when fetch is not successful. the uncaught exception has a response object
+40. rejectPromiseWithErrorHandler: error displayed in the console
+41. retryOnPromise: only trying to process the promise not to retry the network call
+42. retryOnObservable: retry the network operation
+43. propagateErrorAfterRetry: make sure observer got the error after retry.
+The throw operation in retryWhen is inside try/catch block.
+So throw new error works here